Atlantic City Sees Record Online Gambling & Strong Casino Growth In October

 When including revenue from both internet gambling and sports betting, total revenue for casinos and their affiliates reached $611 million, up 22.3% from the previous year.

-Although online and sports betting provide substantial wins, casinos still consider their in-person gaming revenue to be their core business.
+Although online and sports betting offer substantial wins, casinos still consider in-person gaming their core business.

 Online and sportsbook revenues are typically shared with external partners such as technology suppliers and sportsbook operators.